 I'm at the Sayre Lair, the alter ego of the voluminous Sayre household, heading back to my car.
 My schedule of the last week had been one of stress, accomplishing deadlines, and tying up loose ends before I hit the road.
 I felt a mix of sadness and frustration that loose ends would not be tied up before I would be taking off.
 Knowing of the futility, my reasoning just distilled it into sanguinity.

 My was phone was buzzing with a call from Davis, likely regarding preparation details for arrival, my sanguinity was tossed in preparation for discussion of logistics.
-We walked through details: when I was getting in, stops that will be made, a place to stayed.
+We walked through details: when I was getting in, stops that will be made, a place to stay.
 Through coincidence, he happened to have a friend, Adam, who had an open upstairs apartment.
 My couch surfing accommodations were upgraded to a small one bedroom apartment.
 Nice.

 Logistics aside, Davis and I started talking about other things going on in life.
 The Gohmann Situation, GS, (NOTE: details regard the situation will remain intentional vague) was on top on list.
 Sanguinity had returned, that's about the best I can say.
 Many bad things were going on with the man, very deep rooted problems.
 To stick with the metaphor, I half way wondered whether the uprooting (or removal of bad roots) would break, or worse, kill him.
 It was too hard to say, details coming out every day was bad.